whilefree/ReuseLogic-Nexus/README.md

 Thank you for your support.
 Have a great Object Orientalization... :)

 Installation Guide:

-Add the "addons" folder to your Godot project directory, and place the addon inside that folder.
-Keep it in mind that the addon folder must be named: "reuse_logic_nexus".
+Add the "addons" folder to your Godot project directory, and place ReuseLogic Nexus files inside that folder.
+Keep it in mind that the folder containing the files must be named: "reuse_logic_nexus".